Henry Moore (painter): Life

-Moore lived for many years at Hampstead, but died at Margate on 22 June 1895.
-He is buried in the Moore family grave (plot no.28768) on the eastern side of Highgate Cemetery with his brother Albert Joseph and adjoining his brother John Collingham and his family.
+Moore lived for many years at Hampstead, but died at Margate in East Kent, on 22 June 1895.
+He is buried in the Moore family grave (plot no.28768) on the eastern side of Highgate Cemetery in London with his brother Albert Joseph and adjoining his brother John Collingham and his family.

 Family

 Moore was married in 1860 to Mary (died 1890), daughter of Robert Bollans of York.
 He had two daughters by this marriage.